 Furthermore, banks also promote capital flight, and make huge gains from round tripping and speculative consolidation of foreign exchange, despite the adverse consequences on the economy.

-The Bureaux De Change (BDCs) are also proxy beneficiaries of the current system, and they nonchalantly fund the millions of dollars illegally ferried across our borders daily.
-The BDCs evidently also fund activities of smugglers who cause considerable damage to our local industries, and constrain employment opportunities.
+The Bureaux De Change (BDCs) are also proxy beneficiaries of the current system, and they nonchalantly fund the millions of dollars couriered across our borders daily.
+The BDCs evidently also fund the activities of smugglers who do considerable damage to our local industries, and constrain employment opportunities.